 Make life better.
 That’s what Regions strives to do—not only in the excellent service it provides to its customers, but also in the way it serves the community.
 That’s why Regions is a contributing sponsor to the Project Atrium series that challenges emerging and mid-career artists to create site-specific or site-sensitive installations in the Haskell Atrium Gallery space.
 Regions’ contribution helps support this unusual program that brings artists from around the world to Jacksonville.

-And now Regions customers hold a pass to the best contemporary art experience in Northeast Florida.
-Regions cardholders receive free admission to MOCA on Sundays to enjoy exhibitions on multiple floors.
-Check out The New York Times Magazine Photographs in the third floor exhibition space.
+Regions customers hold a pass to the best contemporary art experience in Northeast Florida.
+Regions cardholders receive free admission to MOCA Jacksonville on Sundays to enjoy exhibitions on multiple floors.
+Check out the Featured Exhibition on the third floor.
 Wander through the latest displays in the Permanent Collection and see what’s featured in the UNF Gallery on the second floor.
-Don’t miss the Project Atrium: One Spark installation in the Haskell Atrium Gallery that can be observed from three different floors.
-Families can take part in creative hands-on activities during Sunday ArtFusion or enjoy the fun and interactive stations in the ArtExplorium Loft for a lively educational experience.
+Don’t miss the Project Atrium installation in the Haskell Atrium Gallery that can be observed from three different floors.
+Check out the educational exhibitions in the Florida Blue Education Gallery on the fifth floor.
+Families can enjoy the fun and interactive stations in the ArtExplorium Loft for a lively educational experience.

 Image 1: Shaun Thurston: Project Atrium: One Spark Satellite I, 2014.
 1100 North Main Street, Jacksonville, Florida.
 Photo courtesy of Doug Eng.